mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

     On the left, the force transducer used to approximate the forces on the model synchronously with PIV data collection.
 In the middle, a view of the first experimental setup (eventually, the tank size was increased) using PIV.
 On the right, a closer view of the particles used during PIV.
 </div>

 Below, you can see some of the analyzed data from these experiments.
-In the PIV data, there are coherent leading-edge vortices (LEVs) that enhance lift generation.
+The flow fields below show coherent leading-edge vortices (LEVs) that enhance lift generation (see the blue vortices in the figure below).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">